Liferenko/30-days-of-elixir/README.md

 # 30 Days of Elixir

+Updated and kinda-from-scratch Elixir tutorial based on seven1m's repo.

 A walk through the [Elixir](http://elixir-lang.org/) language, one exercise per day for 30 days.

 ## Frequently Asked Question: